org-trello/org-trello/README.md

 0.1.5 -> 0.1.6

-Org-trello does use more natural ways of dealing with checklist using checkboxes!
+Org-trello now uses more natural ways of dealing with checklists using checkboxes!

 cf. [natural org format (from 0.1.6 onwards)](#natural-org-format-from-016-onwards) for more details.

 0.1.1 -> 0.1.2:
-- From the version 0.1.1, some of the http requests will be asynchronous.
+- From version 0.1.1, some http requests will be asynchronous.
-For this, we use elnode as a proxy server before requesting trello. elnode server is started on the port 9876.
+For this, we use elnode as a proxy server to make requests to trello.
+The elnode server is started on the port 9876.
 You can always change this port

 ``` lisp